 The explosive range of a chemical (for instance, its lower and upper explosive limits) can change with temperature.
-At higher temperatures, the lower explosive limit is usually lower, meaning that the substance is more likely to ignite at lower concentrations in air.
-Heating solid or liquid combustible substances can also increase the vapour pressure (for instance, the concentration of vapours emitted) of the substance making it more likely to ignite.
+At higher temperatures, the lower explosive limit is usually lower, meaning that the substance is more likely to ignite at lower concentrations in the air.
+Heating solid or liquid combustible substances can also increase the vapor pressure (for instance, the concentration of vapors emitted) of the substance making it more likely to ignite.

 Handling chemicals under pressure increase the risk in several ways.
 Any loss of containment will occur more rapidly than under normal atmospheric pressure so that more hazardous chemicals are released.
-Increasing pressure generally increases a temperature of the material, and some chemicals also become unstable at higher temperatures and pressures causing an uncontrolled decomposition or reaction.
+Increasing pressure generally increases the temperature of the material, and some chemicals also become unstable at higher temperatures and pressures, causing an uncontrolled decomposition or reaction.

-The effects of an explosion can be exacerbated where the fuel and air mixture is contained, for example in a tank, duct or pipework, as well as in larger structures like silos, rooms or buildings.
-Explosions can be more violent than when unconfined, and flying debris (such as from the container or building) can cause serious injuries or death.
+The effects of an explosion can be exacerbated where the fuel and air mixture is contained, for example, in a tank, duct, or pipework, as well as in larger structures like silos, rooms, or buildings.
+Explosions can be more violent than unconfined, and flying debris (such as from the container or building) can cause serious injuries or death.

-Chemical oxidisers can react violently and unexpectedly with many chemicals such as organic material (for example, wood, paper, cellulose products), hydrocarbon solvents (for example, mineral turpentine, petrol, diesel) and other organic (carbon-based) chemicals (for example, ethanol, mineral oils).
+Chemical oxidizers can react violently and unexpectedly with many chemicals such as organic material (for example, wood, paper, cellulose products), hydrocarbon solvents (for example, mineral turpentine, petrol, diesel), and other organic (carbon-based) chemicals (for example,, ethanol, mineral oils).

-You should assess any situation where an oxidiser could come into contact with these types of materials.
-This includes any containers and other equipment used in handling or transferring the chemicals.
-Oxidisers should be handled in compatible containers and with compatible equipment to avoid a dangerous reaction occurring.
+You should assess any situation where an oxidizer could come into contact with these materials.
+This includes containers and other equipment used to handle or transfer the chemicals.
+Oxidizers should be handled in compatible containers and with compatible equipment to avoid a dangerous reaction.

-It is important to note that, since oxidisers provide oxygen through the chemical reaction, rather than air being the oxygen source, a risk of fire or explosion can still exist even if these materials are handled under an inert atmosphere like nitrogen.
+It is important to note that since oxidizers provide oxygen through the chemical reaction, rather than air being the oxygen source, a risk of fire or explosion can still exist even if these materials are handled under an inert atmosphere like nitrogen.

 Fire risks from other chemical reactions

 Fires and explosions can occur as a result of chemical reactions.
-Many chemical reactions are exothermic – that is they give off heat during the reaction.
-This heat can act as an ignition source igniting any fuels present, pressure can build up in enclosed systems (for example, containers, flasks, pressure vessels) causing the container to rupture or even explode.
+Many chemical reactions are exothermic – that is, they give off heat during the reaction.
+This heat can act as an ignition source igniting any fuels present; pressure can build up in enclosed systems (for example, containers, flasks, and pressure vessels), causing the container to rupture or even explode.